Probing factorization violation with vector angularities: Resummed calculation

 The hard function $H$ describes the short-distance collision of an incoming quark and anti-quark that produce the $Z/\gamma$, and includes virtual hard corrections.
 Real hard radiation is not possible for small $|\vec \tau_a|$, and so the hard function is independent of the vector angularity measurement. $B_q$ and $B_{\bar q}$ are the beam functions of the incoming (anti-)quark, which include the PDFs and initial-state radiation coming from the extracted partons~\cite{Stewart:2009yx}.
 At next-to-leading order, this includes a contribution from the gluon PDF, where the extracted gluon splits into a quark and anti-quark pair, with one of them entering the hard interaction and the other going into the final state.
 The contribution of soft radiation to the measurement, emitted by the incoming partons, is encoded in the soft function $S$.

-The hard function has been calculated a long time ago~\cite{Manohar:2003vb,Bauer:2003di}.
+The hard function was calculated a long time ago~\cite{Manohar:2003vb,Bauer:2003di}.
 We have calculated the one-loop beam and soft function, and present our results in \app{pert}.
-As these functions contain at most one real emission, there is no difference between a vector or scalar sum, allowing us to validate our results with the known angularity soft~\cite{Hornig:2009vb} and beam function~\cite{Zhu:2021xjn}.
-Of course the difference between vector and scalar sum does lead to distinct features for the resummation, since this encodes the dominant effect of multiple emissions.
+As these functions contain at most one real emission, there is only a small but subtle difference~\footnote{The measurement of the scalar angularity involves the $(d\!-\!2)$-dimensional transverse momentum, while the vector angularity involves the 2-dimensional part.
+For details on the treatment of transverse momenta in dimensional regularization see e.g.~\cite{Jain:2011iu,Lubbert:2016rku}.
+This affects the $\pi^2$-term in the one-loop soft and beam functions, though not in their sum.} between a vector or scalar sum, allowing us to validate our results with the known angularity soft~\cite{Hornig:2009vb} and beam function~\cite{Zhu:2021xjn}.
+The difference between vector and scalar sum does lead to distinct features for the resummation, since this encodes the dominant effect of multiple emissions.